 In other words, if you work during your vacation, you’re probably going to come back nearly as burned out as when you left for vacation.
 That helps neither you nor your employer, making you less effective, and defeating what you were trying to avoid in the first place – making yourself irreplaceable.

 Yet, completely unwinding from vacation sounds easier than it is to put into practice.
 Getting completely away was much easier in 1996 when there weren’t many cell phones or Internet-connected computers.
 Here are some suggestions for how to make it easier to pull out the scissors and cut the cord:

 - Put in standard operating procedures with contingency plans.
 Automating as many of the decisions as possible and documenting your thought process will allow others to get inside your brain and figure out what you would have done without having to call or e-mail you to find out what you think should be done.

 - If you have subordinates, tell them that you expect them to make decisions on your behalf in your absence.
-Allow them to make decisions and make sure you communicate (and document) that if they make decisions in your absence, they will not get negatively affected for decisions which do not work out.
-People are often afraid to fail because of a corporate culture which does not embrace failure, which is why they seek to have every decision approve by their manager.
+Allow them to make decisions and make sure you communicate (and document) that if they make decisions in your absence, they will not get negatively affected by decisions that do not work out.
+People are often afraid to fail because of a corporate culture that does not embrace failure, which is why they seek to have every decision approved by their manager.
 You have the power to protect those who work for you, so make sure that you do so.
 If they get experience in making decisions, it will make them stronger employees and better people to have on your team.

 - Don’t take your phone or your laptop with you.
 Avoid technology.
 If you make it hard to reach you, then people won’t try as much.
 You can make sure friends and family know how to reach you in case of an emergency.
 It’s what they did in the pre-cellular phone days, and it still works.